Germany’s best Christmas markets by rail

 A visit to Germany’s most famous and traditional Christmas market is a good place to start.
-Unsurprisingly, it’s also one of Germany’s most popular Christmas markets, so avoid the crowds by going during the week.
+Unsurprisingly, it’s also the most popular of Germany’s Christmas markets, so avoid the crowds by going during the week.
 Immediately upon arriving at the Christmas market, which is just a short walk from the train station, you’ll be greeted by the scent of cinnamon, allspice and cloves that permeate the market.
 All in the name of gingerbread!
 Nuremberg (Nürnberg) has a long history of gingerbread dating back to 1395.
 Today it’s home to 4000 gingerbread makers and possibly the world’s best gingerbread!
 After getting your fill, you’ll definitely want to meet some of Nuremberg’s most famous residents – the Zwetschgenmännle, or in English, the Prune People.
 Many vendors sell them, you can’t miss them.
 Nuremberg is easily accessible by both regional and ICE high-speed trains.
 It takes just over an hour on the ICE from Munich (München).

 Rothenburg ob der Tauber Christmas market